(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Spectral Energy Distribution: Splitting and Fitting

 Fully disentangling these components and determining the origin of their emission will require spatially resolved spectroscopy.
-As discussed in Section~\ref{sec:morphparameters}, there is some degeneracy between the red component and the bridge in the three-component fits, such that small modeling shifts can alter the flux assigned to each, similar to the uncertainties in their sizes.
 The SEDs shown here should therefore be taken as indicative rather than definitive.
-Nevertheless, the relative SED shapes already prove to be highly informative.
-The blue component remains remarkably stable across the modeling (two vs three-comp fits; see Appendix~\ref{app:galfit_twocomponents}), demonstrating that its inferred SED shape is robust and largely insensitive to assumptions about the decomposition.
-Most importantly, the SED decomposition makes it unambiguous that the iconic “double-break’’ or “V-shaped’’ SED (in $f_{\lambda}$) of this LRD is not an intrinsic feature of a single component.
+Nevertheless, the relative SED shapes and colors already prove to be highly informative.
+The blue component remains remarkably stable across the modeling (see Appendix~\ref{app:galfit_tests}), demonstrating that its inferred SED shape is robust and largely insensitive to assumptions about the decomposition.
+Most importantly, the SED decomposition suggests that the iconic “double-break’’ (or “V-shaped’’) SED (in $f_{\lambda}$) of this LRD is not an intrinsic feature of a single component.
 Instead, it arises from the combined light of two physically distinct sources.